Lauren C. Howe © All rights reserved.

 E-mail: Lchowe at stanford dot edu

-I earned my undergraduate degrees in Psychology and German Language and Literature from the University of Virginia in 2010, where I had the pleasure of working with Jon Haidt and Tim Wilson.
+As an undergraduate, I double majored in Psychology and German Language and Literature at the University of Virginia, where I had the pleasure of working with Jon Haidt and Tim Wilson.
 After graduating, I spent a year abroad on a Fulbright English Teaching Assistantship in Reutlingen, Germany.